Office of Border Health

 Background

 The County of San Diego created the Office of Border Health in February 1993.
-The Office of Border Health’s goal to improve communication, communication, collaboration, coordination, with local, state, and federal groups along the United States (U.S.)-Mexico border region.
+The Office of Border Health’s goal to improve communication, collaboration, and coordination, with local, state, and federal groups along the United States (U.S.)-Mexico border region.

 The Office of Border Health's goal is to improve health in the California-Baja California border area.
 We can achieve our mission by teaming up with partners to meet the needs of our community.